Warrington Wolves: Northern Union to the First World War: 1895–1918

-The new competition drew the top teams from Yorkshire and Lancashire led to a rise in the standard of opponents.
+The new competition drew the top teams from Yorkshire and Lancashire, which led to a rise in the standard of opponents.
 Warrington defeated Hunslet 5–4 in their opening match but this was followed by four successive defeats.
 In a tough first season, Warrington finished 13th out of 22.

 After only a single season of the cross-county competition, the Northern Union was boosted by a number of clubs defecting from the RFU.
 The Northern Union reverted to two county based leagues, and Warrington took part in the Lancashire Senior Competition, but could only manage a mid-table finish.
 The Wire fared better in the new Northern Union Challenge Cup and made it to the semi-final against eventual winners Batley before bowing out.

 In 1898, Warrington moved to their Wilderspool Stadium home.
 A 10-year lease was agreed with Greenall Whitley for land on the east side of their existing ground, a pitch previously used by Latchford Rovers Rugby Club.

 In 1900–01, Warrington reached the final of the Challenge Cup, facing Batley.
 A crowd of 29,000 turned out at Leeds to see Warrington battle hard but be beaten by two tries to nil.
 Warrington also appeared in the renamed South West Lancashire Cup against Leigh two days later.
-The strenuous game against Batley took its toll on the Warrington players and the match ended in a 0–0 draw, the replay never took place as Warrington were unable to raise a team and so forfeited the trophy.
+The strenuous game against Batley took its toll on the Warrington players and the match ended in a 0–0 draw.
+The replay never took place as Warrington were unable to raise a team and so forfeited the trophy.

-Warrington's first trophy in the new era followed the next season when the Wire picked up the South West Lancashire League when a play-off was required to beat Widnes after the teams finished level on points.
+Warrington's first trophy in the new era followed the next season when the Wire picked up the South West Lancashire League and a play-off was required to beat Widnes after the teams finished level on points.

-The 1901–2 season saw the reestablishment of a cross-county league, Warrington were one of the 14 teams that were to form the Northern Rugby Football League.
+The 1901–2 season saw the reestablishment of a cross-county league.
+Warrington were one of the 14 teams that were to form the Northern Rugby Football League.

 In 1903–04, Warrington defeated Bradford Northern in a semi-final replay to earn a place in the final of the Challenge Cup.
 Warrington put up a fine performance against Halifax but lost 8–3.
-After two Challenge Cup final defeats, Warrington finally succeeded in bringing home the cup in 1904–05, Warrington beat Hull Kingston Rovers 6–0 in front of a crowd of 19,638.
+After two Challenge Cup final defeats, Warrington finally succeeded in bringing home the cup in 1904–05.
+Warrington beat Hull Kingston Rovers 6–0 in front of a crowd of 19,638.
 A highest to date league finish of fifth was achieved in the same season.

 Warrington's second Challenge Cup victory came two years later in 1907, when Warrington beat Oldham 17–3.
 A Lancashire Cup final defeat to Broughton Rangers occurred in the same season.